Skip to content

 TOKEN: ${BROWSERLESS_IO_API_TOKEN:?set BROWSERLESS_IO_API_TOKEN}

-This minimal stack intentionally proves the included-feed path first.
-Add automatic updates, reverse proxying, or your own config file only after this first run works.
+Add automatic updates, reverse proxying, or your own config file after this first run works.

 Create a .env file in the same folder (minimum required values for this stack):